pingcap/talent-plan/dss/raft/README.md

 First, please clone this repository with `git` to get the source code of the labs.

-Then, make sure you have `rustup` install, and override toolchain for this folder to nightly with `rustup override set nightly` .
+Then, make sure you have `rustup` installed.
 Also, to make things simpler you should have `make` installed.

 Now you can run `make test_others` to check that things are going right.
 You